 Ontario is a premier destination for guided canoe trips.
 The province offers exciting trips for the novice, intermediate and advanced paddler.
 Some destinations require a full day of driving, while others can be reached in just a few hours.
 Some destinations feature incredible wildlife; others have exciting whitewater.
-Anyone outdoorsy soul will find solace in Ontario’s wild spaces.
+Any outdoorsy soul will find solace in Ontario’s wild spaces.

 And even for those who aren’t particularly outdoorsy, I think a canoe guided trip is the best kind of trip you can take in Ontario.
 It introduces you to the beautiful scenery and sheer vastness (and shows that Ontario is much more than the CN tower and Niagara Falls).